WSMYKM3/XRpackages/README.md

 Package:Meta all-in-one
 Current Platform:Andriod
-Current XR plugin: Oculus for andriod and PC!!!!
+Current XR plugin: Oculus for andriod and PC!

-##Features Updated Diary: 24.02.25: AR camera, hand gesture recognition 25.02.25:Hand Pose Detection 01100 updated, but wrapper has not worked;
+##Features Updated Diary:
+24.02.25: AR camera, hand gesture recognition 25.02.25:Hand Pose Detection 01100 updated, but wrapper has not worked; 03.03.25: Desturtiable Room

 ##Prefabs to use: SwipeForwardGesture for both hands SwipeBackwardGesture for both hands